QuantumAdventures/single-photons/README.md

 ## Installation

 Well, now, how can you run this code?
-Follow the next steps.

 1. First clone this repo in your computer.
 This can be done
     * Via SSH: